sfermigier/fermigier.com/pages/home-about.md

 I have cofounded and led several organizations dedicated to developing the open source ecosystem in France and Europe:

+* [The EuroStack Initiative](https://euro-stack.com/) (2024), a European initiative to promote open source and European technologies as the foundation of the European Tech Stack.

 * [APELL](https://apell.info/) (2020), the European Open Source Software Business Association (Association Professionnelle Européenne du Logiciel Libre).
-I'm serving as a board members since 2020, and as the chairman in 2022.
+I'm serving as a board members since 2020, and as the chairman in 2022 and 2025 (co-chairmain to be accurate).

 * [CNLL](https://cnll.fr/) (2010), the French National Council of Free / Open Source Companies.
 I'm serving as co-chairman since 2016.